La Crosse Regional Airport

 La Crosse Regional Airport (IATA: LSE, ICAO: KLSE, FAA LID: LSE) is a public airport located 5 NM northwest of La Crosse, a city in La Crosse County, Wisconsin, United States.
-Until August 2013 the airport was called La Crosse Municipal Airport.
+Until August 2013, the airport was called La Crosse Municipal Airport.

 It occupies the northern area of French Island, next to the Mississippi River.
 La Crosse's airport is the closest scheduled airline airport to the U.S. Army Fort McCoy base near Sparta, Wisconsin.

-The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a non-hub primary commercial service facility.
+The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2025–2029 categorized it as a non-hub primary commercial service facility.
 It is the sixth busiest of eight commercial airports in Wisconsin in terms of passengers served.

 History

 The La Crosse Airport can accommodate the largest aircraft.
-One of the largest passenger jets, the Boeing 747 Air Force One (AF1), has made overnight trips to this airport with every U.S. President for the last 20 years.
+One of the largest passenger jets, the Boeing 747 Air Force One (AF1), has made overnight trips to this airport with every U.S. President for the last 20 years [when?].

 In 1998 President Bill Clinton flew to La Crosse in AF1 Boeing 707 (VC-137C SAM 26000).
 This was the last time a US President flew on this plane, which was retired to the National Museum of the United States Air Force in Dayton, Ohio.

 One of the world's largest cargo jets, a Russian Antonov An-124, has flown to La Crosse airport.
 The US military C-5A cargo and KC-10 Extender cargo/refueling jets have been at the annual summer Deke Slayton Airshow (area astronaut), Airfest at the airport, along with vintage and modern military and private planes.
 The show has also featured the US Navy Blue Angels and the US Air Force Thunderbirds.
 In the past, Sun Country Airlines has flown DC-10 (380 passenger seats) on charter flights from La Crosse to other cities.
 The New Orleans Saints NFL football team flew the 180-seat Delta Air Lines Boeing 757 planes each week to La Crosse for summer camp, and to and from NFL cities for pre-season games.

 The airport's control tower was one of 143 towers slated for closure by the FAA due to the 2013 federal sequester.
 However, the closures did not occur after Congress restored funding to the FAA.

 Facilities

 The airport covers 1,380 acres (558 ha) at an elevation of 655.4 ft.
-It has three runways: 18/36 is 8742 × 150 ft concrete; 13/31 is 6050 × 150 ft asphalt; 4/22 is 5199 × 150 ft asphalt.
+It has three runways: the primary runway 18/36 is 8742 × 150 ft concrete; 13/31 is 6050 × 150 ft asphalt; 4/22 is 5199 × 150 ft asphalt.

 The original runway layout is still in use, with many improvements.
-The 8,742-foot paved runway is the fourth longest in Wisconsin, after runways at MKE, MSN and VOK airfields.
+The 8,742-foot paved runway is the fourth longest in Wisconsin, after runways at MKE, MSN, and VOK airfields.

 The airport has a modern two-story passenger terminal with three gates.
 The following are provided: